hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ### Step 4: Deliver Email Notification

-The `sendReadyToPickupItemNotification` service checks the `templateContentId` to prepare data and sends the shipment details to the marketing integration platform, which delivers the email notification to the customer.
-If the OMS is responsible, it directly delivers the email notification based on the `templateContentId`.
+The `sendReadyToPickupItemNotification` service checks the `templateContentId` to prepare data and sends the shipment details to the marketing integration platform.

 #### Service Details:
 ```